 DTCP sealing drive in residential areas continue for second day

-The department of town and country planning in Gurugram has sealed eight illegal commercial units in residential colonies for violating rules.
-The department has received complaints through the CM Window and had previously served notices for restoration.
-This comes after 18 floors were sealed in Sushant Lok one for illegal commercial activities.
-The district court has supported the sealing drive, despite 25 petitions being filed by property owners.
-The department has issued 750 notices and sealed 45 units as part of the drive.
+Manish Yadav, district town planner (enforcement), said that an illegal milk booth along with three shops running illegally in Parsvnath Exotica group housing society on Golf Course Road were sealed for flouting norms

-Gurugram: The department of town and country planning continued its sealing drive against illegal commercial units in private residential colonies and sealed eight such illegal units being operated in Sun City and Parshvnath Exotica colonies on the Golf Course road, in violation of rules.
+The department of town and country planning continued its sealing drive against illegal commercial units in private residential colonies and sealed eight such illegal units being operated in Sun City and Parsvnath Exotica colonies on the Golf Course road, in violation of rules on Thursday.
 DTCP officials said that they had received complaints against these establishments through the CM Window and notices for restoration were earlier served to them.
 Earlier on Wednesday, the department had sealed 18 floors in Sushant Lok one where illegal commercial units were being run in residential plots.

 Manish Yadav, district town planner, enforcement said that an illegal milk booth along with three shops running illegally in Parsvnath Exotica group housing society, on Golf Course Road in sector 53 were sealed.
 Thereafter, the team reached Sun City colony in sector 54 and sealed five illegal commercial units in which paying guest facilities were being run in two houses, dental clinics in two houses and commercial office was being run in one house.
 “We have sealed all these premises as these were being operated in violation of rules.
 Prior notices were served to the property owners but no corrective action was taken,” he said.